takanuva15/MenuClip/src/test_scenarios.md

 ### Configurations
 1. Delete the config file.
 Restart the script and the config file should appear with default values.

-2. Change the configuration keys in `config.ini`.
+1. Change the configuration keys in `config.ini`.
 The property that each variable defines should adjust accordingly when the script is restarted.

-3. Change the configurations through the GUI that appears when selecting "Edit Configuration" from the System Tray icon's menu.
+1. Change the configurations through the GUI that appears when selecting "Edit Configuration" from the System Tray icon's menu.
 Saving changes on the GUI should change it in the config.ini.

 ### Bugfix Tests
 1. Open up Terminal in IntelliJ (download it if you don't have it).
 Try highlighting a word in command prompt; then open the menu.
 There should only be one entry with the word you highlighted.

+1. Open up the menu and click outside of it.
+The menu should close and you should be able to click-drag random text.